StealthGraph: Exposing Domain-Specific Risks in LLMs through Knowledge-Graph-Guided Harmful Prompt Generation: Experiments

 \textbf{Explicit attack performance.} We evaluate models on general-domain harmful prompts (e.g., HarmfulQA, CatQA-en) to assess whether domain-specific data degrades alignment.
 As shown in the upper part of Table~\ref{tab:sft_alignment}, StealthGraph performs on par with or better than public datasets under explicit attacks.
 For example, on HarmfulQA, SG-Origin achieves 9.0\% ASR, compared to 11.0\% for AdvBench and 12.5\% for Do-Not-Answer; on CatQA-en, SG-Origin attains 7.0\% ASR, matching AdvBench and improving over Do-Not-Answer (12.0\%).
 These results indicate that alignment under domain specialization does not compromise robustness to explicit harmful prompts.

 \textbf{Implicit attack performance.} When evaluated on StealthGraph obfuscated variants (SG-Implicit and SG-Implicit$\checkmark$), the limitations of existing alignment datasets become evident.
 Fine-tuning on AdvBench or Do-Not-Answer yields high ASR under SG-Implicit attacks (36.0\% and 50.0\%) and even higher ASR under the stronger SG-Implicit$\checkmark$ attacks (55.5\% and 66.0\%).
 In contrast, fine-tuning on SG-Origin reduces ASR to 14.5\% under SG-Implicit and 25.0\% under SG-Implicit$\checkmark$, while SG-Implicit alignment further lowers ASR to 12.0\% against SG-Implicit$\checkmark$ attacks.
-Overall, these results show that general-purpose alignment datasets are ineffective against domain-specific covert prompts, whereas StealthGraph obfuscated variants yield substantially stronger robustness.
+Overall, these results show that general-purpose alignment datasets are ineffective against domain-specific covert prompts, whereas StealthGraph obfuscated variants yield stronger robustness.

-\textbf{Capability preservation.} Table~\ref{tab:mmlu} reports capability preservation.
+\textbf{Capability preservation.} Table~\ref{tab:mmlu} reports the results on capability preservation.
 The base model scores 49.75 on MMLU; after alignment, performance decreases to the 42--44 range across all datasets (SG-Origin 43.41, SG-Implicit 42.68, SG-Implicit$\checkmark$ 42.71), comparable to AdvBench (43.59) and Do-Not-Answer (43.01).
-Overall, these results indicate that alignment on StealthGraph variants preserves general capabilities at a level similar to existing benchmarks.
+Overall, these results indicate that alignment on StealthGraph variants preserves general capabilities at a level broadly similar to existing benchmarks.